Who is this GAME MEANT FOR?

 Players begin with investment opportunities in-hand.
 When purchased, opportunities become portfolio assets and may generate income.
 Each turn, a player is paid for portfolio income, then may either draw from the deck, or sell investments from their portfolio for profits, or sometimes at a loss.
 When drawing from the deck, the player may buy the asset drawn, or buy from in-hand opportunities.
 If no purchase is made, the player must discard one opportunity from hand.
 If an economy card is drawn, investing conditions change, and all players assess the value of their portfolio and make adjustments, as desired.
 Then play resumes.

 Yes.
 The basic 54 card game can be played with 4 players.
 However, adding expansion games increases the number of cards allowing up to 6 players.
 Choose to add the EXPANDED version of Piglet Apprentice, which provides additional investment options, to permit larger numbers of players.
 Note that any expansion pack can be incorporated into the basic game.
 And for the more experienced player, Hogg Wild for Wealth’s expansion packs can be played with the basic game in its entirety, offering an incredible variety of financial situations and random game play.
 For beginners, the basic 4-player game offers hours of fun and engaging entertainment.

 WHEN WILL IT BE AVAILABLE?

 Previous version of the original Hogg Wild for Wealth game is no longer in stock.
-My desire has been to incorporate fabulous ideas and suggestions received from players since its introduction in 2016 and come out in 2017 with a game totally re-deigned as expansion pack game.
+My desire has been to incorporate fabulous ideas and suggestions received from players since its introduction in 2016 and come out in 2017 with a game totally re-deigned as an expansion pack game.
 The transition is complete, and I anticipate having "Piglet Apprentice" available by fall of 2017, near the time of the GrandCon gaming convention convenes in Grand Rapids, Michigan, this September.
 Please refer to my Hogg Blog for updates.